botmal/botmal/README.md

-btw if u know about that one callout almost everything on there doesnt involve me or my 2 other friends because we're not even apart of that friendgroup sooo thx bye!
+btw if u know about that one callout almost everything on there doesnt involve me or my 2 other friends because we're not even apart of that friendgroup sooo thx leave me out of that bye!